 Behind the "Eat the Frog" Method

-Behind the “Eat the Frog” Method: A Critical Examination of Prioritization Strategies
+Behind the “Eat the Frog” Method: Unpacking its Origins and Limitations

 - TCThe Calm Desk · editorial